Arnold Stang

-Arnold Sidney Stang (September 28, 1918 – December 20, 2009) was an American comic actor.
+Arnold Sidney Stang (September 28, 1918 – December 20, 2009) was an American actor and comedian.
+Recognized by his small stature and squawky, Brooklyn-accented speaking voice, he steadily worked on the stage, radio, and television and provided animation voice-over for 70 years.
+He was the voice of Top Cat in the cartoon series, Frank Sinatra's best friend in The Man with the Golden Arm, and one of the hapless gas station owners in the all-star comedy film It's a Mad, Mad, Mad, Mad World.

 Early life

-Arnold Stang was born on September 28, 1918, in New York City to a Jewish Family.
+Arnold Stang was born September 28, 1918, in Manhattan, New York City.
+His parents were Anna and Harold Stang.
+Stang was raised in Brooklyn and began acting in radio shows when he was nine.

 Career

+Early career

-Stang claimed he gained his break in radio by sending a postcard to a New York station requesting an audition, was accepted, and then bought his own ticket to New York from Chelsea, Massachusetts, with the money set aside for his mother's anniversary gift.
+Stang claimed he gained his break in radio by sending a postcard to a New York station requesting an audition, was accepted, then bought his own ticket to New York from Chelsea, Massachusetts with the money set aside for his mother's anniversary gift.
 Though his widow, JoAnne Stang, explained upon his death that this story was untrue, Stang did work on New York–based network radio shows as a teenager, appearing on children's programs such as The Horn and Hardart Children's Hour and Let's Pretend.
 By 1940, he had graduated to teenaged roles, appearing as Seymour on The Goldbergs.

-Director Don Bernard hired him in October 1941 to do the commercials on the CBS program Meet Mr. Meek but decided his constantly cracking voice would hurt the commercial so he ordered scriptwriters to come up with a role for him.
+In October 1941, director Don Bernard hired Stang to do commercials on the CBS program Meet Mr. Meek, but decided Stang's constantly cracking voice would hurt the ads.
+Instead, Bernard ordered scriptwriters to come up with a role for Stang.
 He next appeared on the summer replacement show The Remarkable Miss Tuttle with Edna May Oliver in 1942 and replaced Eddie Firestone Jr. in the title role of That Brewster Boy when Firestone joined the U.S. Marine Corps in 1943.

-Comedian Henry Morgan made him a sidekick on his program in fall of 1946 and Stang appeared in similar roles the following year on radio shows with Eddie Cantor and Milton Berle.
-He also did the voice of Jughead for a short while on the Archie Andrews radio show when it was broadcast by NBC.
+Comedian Henry Morgan made him a sidekick on his program in fall 1946.
+Stang appeared in similar roles the following year on radio shows with Eddie Cantor and Milton Berle.
+He also did the voice of Jughead for a short while on the Archie Andrews radio show when it was broadcast by NBC, opposite future sitcom star Bob Hastings as Archie.

-At this time Stang had appeared in a number of movies, including Seven Days Leave, My Sister Eileen, So This Is New York with Henry Morgan, and They Got Me Covered.
-He had also appeared on the Broadway stage in Sailor Beware, All In Favor and Same Time Next Week, where he first worked with Berle.
+By this time Stang had appeared in a number of movies, including My Sister Eileen, So This Is New York, and They Got Me Covered.
+He appeared on Broadway in Sailor Beware, All In Favor and Same Time Next Week, where he first worked with Berle.
+A notable screen credit was "Sparrow" in The Man with the Golden Arm (1955).